7 evidence-based principles based on the law and what research tells us works best to support young people.

 Building this Principle into your strategies

-‘Principles into Practice’ is a programme to help those with strategic responsibility for transitions to design and oversee approaches which will improve the experiences of transition for young people with additional support needs.
-It has been widely adopted by local authorities in Scotland and can help with analysis of current data to make improvement.
+Principles into Practice is a programme to help those with strategic responsibility for transitions to design and oversee approaches to improve the experiences of transition for young people with additional support needs.
+It has been widely adopted by local authorities in Scotland and can help with the evaluation of current practice to make improvement.
+It can help through:

-Contact us to discuss the support available.
+Contact us to discuss the support available to help you build this Principle into your strategies.

 Next Principle